-Consists of advanced topics in macroeconomics including monetary economics and international economics as well as advanced topics in microeconomics including wellare economics and at thesis.
+Consists of advanced topics in macroeconomics including monetary economics and international economics as well as advanced topics in microeconomics including welfare economics and a thesis.
 Students enrolled in this subject are required to attend regular seminars in Session 2 at which each student will present a seminar on the thesis topic.